Define imports

 - Group - select how this import is to be shown in the menu navigation.

 - Active/locked - activate or lock an import.
-When locked, no data can be
+When locked, this import is not

 - Target data - select how new data will be imported into the data set: